dkloving/CS109A_Project/docs/index.md

 `house_median_value_(dollars)` has a slightly negative effect, but is likely a proxy for a number of latent variables.

 ### Results, Conclusions, and Future Work

+Our project goal was to establish the viability of the census dataset for further work on explaining violent crime rates.
+In order to obtain confident results, we used bootstrapping while observing model scores.
+This revelaed that the subset of census features we selected does have reliable predictive ability, and b

 >Show and interpret your results.
-Summarize your results, the strengths and short-coming of your results, and speculated on how you might dress these short-comings if given more time
+Summarize your results, the strengths and short-coming of your results, and speculated on how you might address these short-comings if given more time

 *Todo*

-(To do list for notebooks, not this report)

-1)

-<br><br><br>
+<br><br>
 ![png](img/report_requirements.png)